 The College’s Child Protection & Safeguarding Policy and E Safety Policy can be found on the website and reference is made to these policies in our prospectus.

-Our Designated Safeguarding Lead is Mr Burns and the Deputy DSL is Miss Bache.
+Our Designated Safeguarding Lead is Mr Inns and the Deputy DSL is Miss Bache.

 The E-Safety co-ordinator is Mr Inns.
 The Designated Governor for Safeguarding is Mrs Tuck.